Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Derivation of the mean field dynamics

 The operator $S_{\varepsilon}$ is the one given in Definition~\ref{de.opref} and $\tilde{\varrho}_{\varepsilon}(t)$ is the operator given by \eqref{eq.deftildrho}.
 Then for any sequence $(\varepsilon_{n})_{n\in\nz}$ in $(0,\bar\varepsilon)$ such that $\lim_{n\to\infty} \varepsilon_n=0$ there exist a subsequence $(\varepsilon_{n_k})_{k\in\nz}$ and a family $(\tilde{\mu}_t)_{t\in\rz}$ of Borel probability measures on $\Z_0$ satisfying for any $ t\in\rz$

 with the Liouville equation

-\end{prop} \proof The proof uses several preliminary lemmas which we defer below.
+\end{prop} \proof The proof uses several preliminary lemmas stated below.
 The first step is to prove the existence of Wigner measures defined for all times $t\in\rz$\,.
 This is done in Proposition \ref{prop-1}.
 Let us now prove the Liouville equation.\\ By Lemma \ref{derive} we have

 where $b_j$ are the following polynomials